ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

    def test_fahr_to_kelvin():
        assert np.isclose(12.7778, fahr_to_kelvin(55))

-Now, not only do we only have one line of code to verify, but using a testing framework such as ``pytest``, we can verify that the method is correct.
+Now, not only do you have one line of code to verify, but using a testing framework such as ``pytest``, we can verify that the method is correct.